01binary/zeroweb/src/articles/what-they-don't-teach.md

 ### impressions

-If the point of negotiation is to influence someone that you can't control directly, a successful negotation leads to someone *wanting* to do what you need them to do.
+If the point of negotiation is to influence someone that you can't control directly, a successful negotiation leads to someone *wanting* to do what you need them to do.
 This is best accomplished by *controlling impressions*.

 The impression you make contributes to your influence disproportionately.
-Con men take advantage of this to create a fake impression, which influences you to want to do what they are asking willingly, without coersion.
+Con men take advantage of this to create a fake impression, which influences you to want to do what they are asking willingly, without coercion.

 Take advantage of every opportunity to create an ongoing impression of competence, effectiveness, maturity, and fair-minded toughness.